abid-khan/spring-security-rest/README.md

 ## Abstract##
 The objective of this project/example is showcase how [Spring Security](http://projects.spring.io/spring-security/) can be used to secure REST APIs.
-This project is based on [Spring Boot](http://projects.spring.io/spring-boot/) and mven is used for build purpose.
+This project is based on [Spring Boot](http://projects.spring.io/spring-boot/) and maven is used for build purpose.

 ## Introduction ##
 Before we actuallys take a deep dive, we should first dicuss how session is managed in an enterprise applicaiton.